Skip to main content

 Parameter nameOptionalDescription

-eviction_policyYesCache replacement policy when the cached data reaches the cache_max_size.
-Default and only currently supported value is lru
+eviction_policyYesCache replacement policy when the cache reaches cache_max_size.
+Defaults to lru, which is currently the only supported value.

-item_ttlYesCache entry expiration duration (Time to Live), 1 second by default.
+item_ttlYesCache entry expiration duration (Time to Live).
+Defaults to 1 second.

-The response includes a Results-Cache-Status header indicating the cache status of the query:
+The response includes a Results-Cache-Status header that indicates the cache status of the query:

 Header valueDescription

-header not presentResults cache did not apply to this query. (e.g. when results cache is disabled or querying a system table)
+header not presentThe cache did not apply to this query (e.g., when caching is disabled or querying a system table).

 $ curl -XPOST -i http://localhost:8090/v1/sql -d 'select * from taxi_trips limit 1;'